-When a class is declared as static, it is an indication that this class contains only static members (i.e. static fields, methods, properties) and cannot be instantiated.
+When a class is declared static, then this class contains only static members (i.e. static fields, methods, properties) and it cannot be instantiated.

-The use of static classes is rare and most often associated with the use of static methods and constants, which do not belong to any particular object.
-For this reason, the details of static classes go beyond the scope of this book.
-Curious reader can find more information on the site of the Microsoft Developer Network (MSDN): http://msdn.microsoft.com/en-us/library/79b3xss3.aspx.
+Static classes are rarely used and then essentially associated with the use of static methods and constants, which do not belong to any particular object.
+The details of static classes go beyond the scope of this book.
+Curious readers can find more information on the site of the Microsoft Developer Network (MSDN): http://msdn.microsoft.com/en-us/library/79b3xss3.aspx.

 Static Constructors

-To finish the section on static class members, we should mention that classes may also have static constructor (i.e. constructor that has the static keyword in its declaration):
+To complete the section on static class members, we should mention that classes may also have a static constructor (i.e. a constructor that has the static keyword in its declaration):